alxroyer/scenario/doc/src/advanced.logging.rst

 The :py:mod:`scenario` framework manages colorization in the console, which facilitates hot analyses of the log flow.

-Log colors may be disabled through the :ref:`scenario.log_color <config-db.scenario>` configuration value.
+Log colors may be disabled through the :ref:`scenario.log_color <config-db.scenario.log_color>` configuration value.

 .. _logging.colors.log-levels: